 “These are excellent for a ‘liquid lift,’ which can prop up cheekbones, reinflate chins and jawlines, and enhance facial contours to restore a more revitalized face,” Dhingra said.

 Dermal fillers last about 6 to 12 months and may require upkeep to maintain the results.
-In general, dermal fillers cost around $690 to $800.
+In general, dermal fillers cost around $694.

 As far as downsides, Dhingra said they carry a small risk of:

 Dhingra also warned about more serious, though rare, complications like blindness.
-Because of the possibility of this serious side effect, it’s essential that dermal filler treatments are done by a highly trained board-certified dermatologist or plastic surgeon.
+Because of the possibility of this serious side effect, it’s essential to have a highly trained board certified dermatologist or plastic surgeon perform dermal filler treatments.

 Another rare yet possible complication is tissue death.
-This happens when the filler gets into a blood vessel and blocks blood flow to your skin, causing skin death.
-This can be catastrophic if not recognized early, and can lead to wounds on your nose, lips, or cheeks.
+It happens when the filler gets into a blood vessel and blocks blood flow to your skin, causing skin death.
+This can be catastrophic if not recognized early and can lead to wounds on your nose, lips, or cheeks.

-Make sure your doctor or plastic surgeon has extensive experience with filler procedures and is prepared with a “disaster kit” to treat and reverse this condition if it’s recognized early enough.
+Make sure the doctor or plastic surgeon has extensive experience with filler procedures and is prepared with a “disaster kit” to treat and reverse this condition if it’s recognized early enough.

 As we age, our skin loses its elasticity, resulting in a looser appearance.
 To help tighten skin and achieve a younger-looking face, experts often use one of the following energy-based skin-tightening treatments.